sjova/vscode-sass-format/README.md

 ## Requirements

-Requires **Ruby Sass** command line tools to be installed.
-Tested sass command line tools: **Ruby Sass 3.5.6**.
+Requires [Ruby Sass](https://sass-lang.com/ruby-sass) command line tools to be installed.
+Tested sass command line tools: [Ruby Sass 3.5.6](https://sass-lang.com/documentation/file.SASS_CHANGELOG.html#3_5_6) ([Ruby Sass Gem](https://rubygems.org/gems/sass)).

-It is important to say that at this moment **Dart Sass** introduced on [March 26, 2018](http://sass.logdown.com/posts/7045860-dart-sass-100-is-released), is not yet supported by this extension.
+It is important to say that at this moment [Dart Sass](https://sass-lang.com/dart-sass) introduced on [March 26, 2018](http://sass.logdown.com/posts/7045860-dart-sass-100-is-released), is not yet supported by this extension because `sass-convert` functionality is not yet provided in Dart implementation (more details: [GitHub/Dart Sass/Are you planning to implement sass-convert?](https://github.com/sass/dart-sass/issues/188)).

 More details about [Sass Syntax](http://sass-lang.com/documentation/file.SASS_REFERENCE.html#syntax) used in this formatter.
 And here you can find [Sass Changelog](http://sass-lang.com/documentation/file.SASS_CHANGELOG.html).

 ### Install Ruby Sass via command line

 This procedure was official before *March 26, 2018*.
 With the release of Dart Sass 1.0.0, Ruby Sass was officially deprecated.
-I'll try to replace Ruby Sass with Dart Sass before *June 26, 2018*.
+I'll try to replace `sass-convert` from Ruby Sass with some alternative (Dart Sass, node-sass, Sass.js) before *March 26, 2019*.

 More official links about a transition from Ruby Sass to Dart Sass: